 You can tune by turning the pegs – sure.
 However, what if you could expedite the process?
 That is made possible with a string winder which is one of the few guitar accessories for changing strings.

 Some people are oddly hesitant about buying one of these tools.
-They usually feel that they’d rather save the few bucks and turn the pegs by hand.
-String winders typically last forever and think about how many strings you will be changing in a lifetime of guitar playing.
+They usually feel that they’d rather save a few bucks and turn the pegs by hand.
+String winders typically last forever, and think about how many strings you will be changing in a lifetime of guitar playing.
 That’s a lot of strings!
 It’s also a lot of time you will be saving by investing in a string winder.

 These are one of the other guitar accessories for changing strings that you will want to invest in.
 Without a way to trim your guitar strings once you’ve got them tuned, you will have a floppy mess around your headstock.

 Some people like to leave excess guitar string around their headstock.
-Usually, it’s to make some kind of statement and they just like the messy look.
+Usually, it’s to make some kind of statement, and they just like the messy look.
 However, most players like to cut that extra string off and the ones that don’t are kind of rare, from what I’ve seen.

 Trimming your strings at the headstock can also make things safer, believe it or not.
 Years ago, I bent over and accidentally poked myself in the eye with some guitar string that was hanging off.
 Ironically, it was when I was trying to cut them!
 Be careful and pay attention to where your headstock is before bending over.
 I was more than likely looking for the string cutters.